Skip to main content

 Jallab (جلاب)

-Jallab is a refreshing drink made from dates, grape molasses, and rose water.
-It's often served chilled and garnished with pine nuts and raisins.
-Jallab is a popular beverage in Kuwait, especially during the hot summer months.
-Its sweet and slightly tangy flavor makes it a thirst-quenching and flavorful choice.
-Jallab can be found in most Kuwaiti restaurants and cafes.
+Jallab is a cooling drink made from dates, grape molasses, and rose water, served chilled and topped with pine nuts and raisins.
+It's a summer staple in Kuwait, when the heat sets in.
+The flavor is sweet with a slight tang, which makes it good for quenching thirst, and you'll find it at most Kuwaiti restaurants and cafes.

 juice